 \section{Experiments}

-\textbf{Implementation Details.} We build VerseCrafter on top of the Wan2.1 T2V-14B model.
-The Wan backbone is kept frozen and only the GeoAdapter is updated.
-Each GeoAdapter block is initialized from the weights of its paired DiT block in Wan2.1 to stabilize training, and we set $k=5$ so that every 5-th DiT block in Wan2.1 is paired with a GeoAdapter block.
-We use the Adam optimizer with a learning rate of $2e-5$, 100 warmup steps, and a constant-with-warmup learning-rate schedule.
-All experiments are conducted on 16 96GB GPUs with a global batch size of 16.
+\textbf{Implementation Details.} We build VerseCrafter upon the Wan2.1 T2V-14B model.
+The Wan backbone is kept frozen, and only GeoAdapter is updated.
+Each GeoAdapter block is initialized from the weights of its paired DiT block in Wan-DiT to stabilize training, and we set $k=5$ so that every 5th DiT block in Wan-DiT is paired with a GeoAdapter block.
+We use the Adam optimizer with a learning rate of 2e-5, a constant learning rate schedule with 100 warmup steps.
+All experiments are conducted on 16 96-GB GPUs with a global batch size of 16.
 Training is performed in two stages: we first train for 2{,}500 iterations on $480$P clips, and then fine-tune the same model for another 2{,}500 iterations on $720$P clips.
 The total wall-clock training time is about 380 hours.
 We adopt classifier-free guidance during training by randomly dropping the text condition with probability 0.1.
 At inference time, we use 50 denoising steps and a classifier-free guidance scale of 5.0.
-Generating an 81-frame $720$P video clip on 8 96GB GPU takes about 1152 seconds, with a peak memory usage of about 90\,GB.
+Generating an 81-frame $720$P video clip on 8 96-GB GPU takes about 1152 seconds, with a peak per-GPU memory usage of about 90\,GB.

 \textbf{Evaluation Metrics.} We evaluate overall video quality using VBench-I2V.
-For camera control, we follow prior camera-control work~\cite{he2024cameractrl} and report rotation error (RotErr) and translation error (TransErr).
+For camera control, we follow CameraCtrl~\cite{he2024cameractrl} and report rotation error (RotErr) and translation error (TransErr).
 For object-motion control, we adopt ObjMC proposed in MotionCtrl~\cite{wang2024motionctrl}.
-Given a generated video, we run the same geometry annotation pipeline as in VerseControl4D to estimate its camera trajectory and 3D Gaussian trajectories, and compare them with the corresponding ground-truth trajectories from our dataset.
+Given a generated video, we apply the same geometry annotation pipeline used for VerseControl4D to estimate its camera trajectory and 3D Gaussian trajectories, and compare them with the corresponding ground-truth trajectories from our dataset.
 ObjMC is computed as the average Euclidean distance between the estimated and ground-truth 3D Gaussian means over all controlled objects and frames.